101 things to do in London: shopping

 Give in to temptation at London’s best shops and markets

 You can buy anything in London.
-There are department stores full of extravagant, markets where you can discover affordable treasures and window-shopping opportunities so enjoyable it’s amazing online shopping ever took off.
-These are the places where shopping will never feel like a chore.
+There are extravagant department stores, markets where you can find affordable treasures and window-shopping opportunities so enjoyable it’s amazing online shopping ever took off.
+Swerve off Oxford Street for and discover the places where shopping will never feel like a chore.

 - Columbia Road, E2 7RG